-Sports Law: Profes sional Leagues and International Sport s Organisations Course Code LAWF 3980 Section Number 01 Instructor Dr Ryan Gauthier Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Monday and Wednesd ay at 8:30 to 9:50 a.m. meets perspectiv es requirement no meets writi ng requirement yes Assessment Method 10% class participation 10% reflection essay 10% negotiation exercise 20% contract drafting 50% final assignment Materials Mitten et al, Sports Law: Governance and Regulation, 4th edn (Aspen, 2024) Other materials are provided through Moodle.
+Sports Law: Professional Leagues and International Sports Organisations

+Course Code LAWF 3980 Section Number 01

+Instructor Dr Ryan Gauthier

+Course is open to 2L or 3L Course is an elective

+Semester fall Credits 3

+Days and Times Monday and Wednesd ay at 8:30 to 9:50 a.m.

+meets perspectiv es requirement no meets writi ng requirement yes

+10% class participation l

+Assessment Method 10% reflection essay

+Assessment Method 20% contract drafting

+60% final assignment

+Materials are provided through Moodle

 Calendar Description Students examine and evaluate the effectiveness of the legal framework and policies governing professional sports leagues and international sports governing bodies.
 Students also compare approaches to governing sport in Canada, the U.S., and Europe.
 Topics include the monopoly structure of sport; the intersection of competition law and labour law; issues free agency and salary caps; franchise movement and stadium subsidies; and dispute resolution mechanisms.

-Other Information After taking this course, you will be able to: describe the basic structure of the North American sports system; discuss substantive areas of law relevant to sport; critically evaluate the current practices of sports organizations, and the legal regime related to sport; evaluate the challenges facing sport and sport's ability to address those challenges; express reflections and opinions on sports law, in a professional manner, using legal sources and arguments.
+Other Information

 Trusts

 Course Code LAWF 3720 Section Number 01

-Instructor Dr Krish Maharaj
+Instructor Dr Krish Mahara aj

 Course is open to 2L or 3L Course is an elective

-Semester fall Credits 3
+Semester fall or winter Credits 3

-Days and Times Monday and Wednesd ay at 2:30 to 3:50 p.m.
+Days and Times Monday and W ednesd ay at 2:30 to 3:50 p.m.

-meets perspectiv es requirement no meets writi ng requirement no
+meets perspectiv meets perspectives requirement no meets writing requirement no no

-Assessment Method 100% 3-hour final exam
+Assessment Method TBC

-Materials Course materials are provided through Moodle.
-Further reading: Eileen E Gillese, The Law of Trusts , 3rd edn (Irwin, Toronto, 2014) is available online from the TRU library.
+Materials TBC

 Calendar Description Students explore the concept of the trust, its development in equity, and its relationship to other legal concepts.
 Topics include various types of trusts; constituting, administering and terminating the trust; trustee duties and powers; variation of trusts; breach of trust; and the doctrine of tracing.

 Other Information

-Video Gaming I aw Course Code LAWF 3780 Section Number 02 Instructor Professor Jon Festinger KC Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Wednesday at 2:30 to 5:20 p.m. meets perspectiv es requirement no meets writi ng requirement yes Assessment Method 15% class participation 25% group presentation 15% class participation 60% term paper (minimum 5,000 words) Materials 2nd edn (LexisNexis, 20 etcalfe and Roch Ripley, D12) is an optional text.
-Dvided through Moodle.
+Video Gaming I aw Course Code Section Number ТВС Instructor Professor Jon Festinge Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Wednesday at 2:30 to 5:20 p.m. meets perspectiv es requirement no meets writi ng requirement yes Assessment Method 25% group presentation 15% class participation 60% term paper (minir Materials 2nd edn (LexisNexis, 20 Jon Festinger, Chris Metcalfe and Roch Ripley, Video Game Law , 2nd edn (LexisNexis, 2012) is an optional text.
+Other materials are provided through Moodle.
 Calendar Description Selected Topics 2: Students focus on a variety of subject areas, either doctrinal or theoretical.
 Other Information either doctrinal or theoretical.
 Video games create virtual worlds that players physically interact with.
 In so doing video games upset the traditional media apple cart.
 The gamer becomes the controller of a responsive virtual world, rather than simply a passive "receiver" of images and sound.
 The creation, dissemination, and enjoyment of interactive entertainment is governed by a multi-dimensional grid of international and domestic laws relating to intellectual property, communications, contracts, torts, privacy, obscenity, antitrust, and freedom of expression.
 The myriad legal issues currently manifest in digital media often originated in games.
 That is because games have consistently led the technological, interactive, and creative advancements of the digital age.
 Accordingly the processes of creating and playing games constitute a useful proving ground for legal constructs applying to all media and mediums.
 That all of this occurs with a core demographic that includes very large numbers of children considerably complicates the resulting analysis.
-This course may includ e online classes live on 2 Zoom.
+This course may includ e online classes live on Z Zoom.